rlhatcher/career-sliders/content/sliders/info/feedback.md

 ## Seek It

 Demonstrated by proactively seeking feedback from others (but not necessarily proactively acting on it).
-Individuals who seek feedback tend to react well when receiving feedback and proaactively search for opportunities to receive it.
+Individuals who seek feedback tend to react well when receiving feedback and proactively search for opportunities to receive it.

 ## Embrace It

 Demonstrated by proactively seeking feedback from others at every opportunity and acting on it.
-Individuals who embrace feedback tend to react well when receiving feedback and proactively dig deeper to understand how they can improve.
+Individuals who embrace feedback tend to react well to feedback and proactively dig deeper to understand how they can improve.